1. Home

 Treatment for Brachycephalic Syndrome

-Mildly affected dogs can be managed with simple common sense measures:
+Mildly affected dogs can be managed with simple common-sense measures:

-• Avoid hot and human conditions
+• Avoid hot and humid conditions

 • Avoid stress